Antonio Čolak: PAOK and loan to Malmö

 On 20 September 2020, PAOK agreed terms with Rijeka for the purchase of Čolak.
 The Greek club paid a fee over €3,000,000, while Čolak signed a four-year contract worth €450,000 per year.

 On 6 March 2021, Čolak moved to Swedish side Malmö FF, on a loan deal until December 2021.
 At Malmö FF, Čolak quickly established himself as a prolific goalscorer with ten goals in his first 15 appearances and went on to win the title with Malmö.
 In December 2021, with Malmö FF unwilling to pay the buy out of €3 million that had been set in his loan contract, Croatian newspaper "Sportske Novosti" linked Čolak with a move to Dinamo Zagreb.
 He returned to PAOK from the beginning of January 2022.

 On 20 March 2022, he scored a goal after an Alexandru Mitriță assist, helping PAOK to gain a 1–0 away win against rivals AEK Athens for the Play-off round.
 It was his first goal for the club after his return from Malmö FF.

 Rangers

 On 7 July 2022, Čolak joined his eleventh club Rangers, signing a three-year deal with the Scottish Premiership team.
 He made his debut for the club against Scottish Premiership side Livingston, starting the match on 30 July. Čolak scored his first goal for Rangers in Scottish Premiership match against Kilmarnock on 6 August then followed this by netting in the next two consecutive matches verse Union Saint-Gilloise and St Johnstone.

 On 24 August, Čolak scored the winning goal in the Champions League play-off second leg against PSV Eindhoven to send Rangers to the group stage for the first time since 2010.

+Parma

+On 15 July 2023, Čolak left Rangers to join Italian side Parma for an undisclosed fee, reported to be £2.5 million.

+Spezia

+On 30 October 2024, Čolak moved to Spezia in Serie B on a two-year contract.

+Legia Warsaw

+On 2 September 2025, Čolak signed for Ekstraklasa club Legia Warsaw on a two-year deal.
+The day prior, Čolak was completing a medical at fellow Polish club Górnik Zabrze and was due to sign his contract, but withdrew last minute after being approached by Legia.